Instructions for fruit growers on downloading Zoom for online webinars

 If you are able, we recommend using a smartphone to download Zoom.
 Using your phone to download the app is more user friendly than a PC or Mac (computer).
 The Zoom app on a phone will just require you to get the app.
 If you download Zoom onto a computer, you will hit download, but then you will have to OPEN the download (in the download file) and INSTALL Zoom.

-At this time, we are recommending installing the Zoom app prior to the first scheduled meeting on April 13, 2020.
+At this time, we are recommending installing the Zoom app prior to the first scheduled meeting.
 Zoom users can install the app in advance by going to https://zoom.us/download.
 An app is also available for iOS from the Apple App Store and for Android from Google Play.
 At either location, search for "zoom."

 If you do not pre-install the Zoom app, you can do so prior to the first meeting.
 However, downloading the app and practicing before the first meeting will ensure fewer hang-ups or surprises.
 When you are invited to participate in the first Zoom meeting or webinar via a URL link, Zoom will prompt you to download the app when you click on the URL link.
 Zoom recommends starting this process 15 minutes before the meeting start time.
 Again, we recommend downloading the app well before the first session to iron out all potential problems.